Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

 IRanges(start = c(11), width = 3)
 ```

-*IRanges* objects can contain mutiple regions, which we could have contructed for these regions like this:
+IRanges objects can contain multiple regions, which we could have constructed for these regions like this:
 ```r
 ir <- IRanges(start = c(1,11), width = c(4, 3))
 ir
 ```

-IRanges provides numerous functions for operating on and maniuplating these regions.
-For example, the functions `shift()`, `narrow()`, and `resize()` for adjusting start, end and width sizes of regions stored in an `Iranges` object.
-Lets work through a couple of examples:
+IRanges provides a number of functions for operating on and manipulating regions stored in IRanges objects.
+For example, the functions `shift()`, `narrow()`, and `resize()` for adjusting start, end and width sizes of regions stored in these objects.

 ```r
 # shift all of the regions by a specified offset
 shift(ir, 2)